-Medicine balls are ideal for partner workouts since you can pass them back and forth.
-This exercise is simple.
-Instead of lunging forward as you usually do, lunge backwards with one leg.
+Medicine balls are ideal for a couple workout routine and exercises since you can pass them back and forth.

 2. Passing Sit-Up

-This one’s similar to the reverse lunge.
-Face your partner in sit-up position with your feet touching and knees bent.
+This couple's workout is similar to the reverse lunge.
+Start by facing your workout partner in the sit-up position with your feet touching and knees bent.

 While you’re up, pass the ball to your partner who then repeats the process.
-You’re getting the extra resistance with the medicine ball, but a brief break thanks to your partner.
+You’re getting the extra resistance with the ball, but a brief break thanks to your gym buddy.

 3. Weight-Cardio Interval

-For your entire workout, one way to get the best bang for your buck is the weight-cardio interval.
-(1)
+For your entire partner workout, one way to get the best bang for your buck is the weight-cardio interval.

-For example, while he’s doing shoulder presses, you get to do jumping jacks.
+For example, while he’s doing shoulder presses exercise, you get to do jumping jacks.

-Switch, take a break, repeat.
 Your bodies get a break from weights with cardio, and from cardio with weights.
-It’s an ideal set design with very little time wasted.
+It’s an ideal set design with very little time of your day wasted.

 4. Shoulder Tap Plank

-Get into plank position facing one another.
+Start by getting into the plank position facing one another.
 Instead of staying still and counting down for a minute, challenge each other to push it further.
 The plank position is pretty tough but always encourage each other.

-Alternate tapping one another’s shoulders.
-This requires more core strength, control, and balance.
 Try to keep your body as streamlined as possible while doing this couple's workout without rotating your hips.

 5. Lying Leg Throw-Down

-Hold your partner’s ankles or calves and raise your legs towards them.
+This person holds their partner’s talus or calves and raises their legs towards them.

 When you’re finished, you can collapse on the ground together and walk out worn out and well-exercised.
-Or, if you wanna push each other more, you guys collapse and do some push ups to develop your chest and arms.
+Or, if you wanna push each other more, you guys collapse and do some push-ups to develop core muscles and on your chest and arms.

-This exercise, sometimes called the wheelbarrow squat, requires one of you to assume a standard pushup position with the arms fully extended to work the upper body.
+This partner workout exercise, sometimes called the wheelbarrow squat, requires one of you to assume a standard push up position with the arms fully extended to work the upper body.

 The other partner then stands behind them and takes firm hold of the pushup partner’s ankles and stands straight up.

 The resulting position is the same as the wheelbarrow position you did as kids.
 Now comes the hard part.
-One of you does a pushup at the same time the one holding their ankles does a squat.
+One of you does a pushup at the same time the one holding their ankles does a squat and repeat.
 Good luck!